-Children became my subject matter as I came to know families nearby Syracuse University college campus, and began teaching drawing and painting lessons .
-Upon graduation, I moved to Philadelphia and taught art lessons at Toby Farms Elemementary School in Chester.
+Children became a focal point for my artwork and connectings as I came to know families off campus at Syracuse University and began teaching art lessons and creating paintings based on their lives.
+Upon graduation, I moved to Philadelphia and taught art lessons in Chester.PA Public Schools as a teaching artist..
 At this time I also met artist & professor, Lily Yeh, founder of The Village of Arts & Humanities, in North Philadelphia.
-Here is where I taught art lessons and learned to connect with elders, teens and youth with respect and an open heart.
+Here is where I taught art lessons and connected with teens and youth respect and an open heart.
 The Village offered art, dance, drumming, theater, mural making, poetry and gardening which opened me to interdisciplinary arts.
 At the time, I created portraits of children in various media, I wrote journals about my students and their families, many who were on welfare and in foster-care.
 Many children from that time in my life are like family to me to this day.
-My teaching experiences include art centers n Mount Laurel, Camden, Chester PA, Wallingord PA, and Cjula Vista, CA,
+My teaching experiences include art centers n Mount Laurel NJ, Camden NJ Medford NJ , Chester PA, Wallingord PA, and Chula Vista, CA.